rollohoare/swcarpentry_RH/index.md

 Cross Country skiing
 --------------------
 Sometimes refered to as Nordic Skiing, this is usually done on flat ground.
 However, it can be done on slightly inclined sections of mountain.
+Skiing is only up these mountains and can reverse gravity.